 The information below outlines specific resources and guidance for return-to-campus coordinators (RTCCs), building managers and Human Resources (HR) professionals.
 These contacts should work together as necessary to ensure that their school or department is supported.

 Roles and responsibilities

-The role of the RTCCs is to understand health and safety protocols and to work collaboratively with leadership, HR professionals and building managers to ensure you have the resources you need and a specific plan for the returning employees and students in your school or department.
+The role of the RTCCs is to understand public health measures and to work collaboratively with leadership, HR professionals and building managers to ensure you have the resources you need and a plan to support the employees and students in your school or department.
 These plans will differ depending on the size of your school or department, the location of your facility(ies), and the type of work you do.
 Generally, RTCCs will be responsible for ensuring facility readiness, working with building managers on supply inventory, and requesting additional supplies from VCU Facilities Management.
-RTCCs will order and reorder supplies as needed (refer to the supplies sections for more information).
+RTCCs will order supplies as needed (refer to the supplies sections for more information).

 In collaboration with the RTCC, building managers will implement building protocols and assist with supply inventory.
-They will serve as a local point of contact in individual facilities and will work closely with the RTCC to understand and apply the appropriate safety measures.
+They will serve as a local point of contact in individual facilities and will work closely with the RTCC to understand and apply the appropriate public health measures.

 VCU has procured a variety of COVID-19-related supplies.
 These supplies, unless stated otherwise, can be requested by the RTCC via FSS—refer to the Supply requests section below for instructions on requesting these supplies.

 The cost of COVID-19-related supplies that are provided to education and general (E&G) units is covered by the university’s E&G budget, unless stated otherwise; however, the cost of these supplies provided to auxiliary units is billed to the requesting unit.
 See the table below for pricing for each item—please note that these prices may slightly change periodically depending supply availability.
 Auxiliary units should provide their index code in the FSS request.

 Please note that the supplies pictured below may vary depending on availability.